bitshares/bitshares.github.io-old/_posts/en/2015-06-08-announcing-bitshares-2.0.md

 {% endfor %}

 - This codebase has been designed to solve the largest technical and economic problems with BitShares today.
-- New competitive features have been added that will allow BitShares to grow and succeed as an industry-leader.
+- New competitive features have been added that will allow BitShares to grow and succeed as an industry leader.
 - BitShares will be upgraded and **the stake distribution will *not* be changed**.

 --------